 If your study plans are not certain and you want to enter the U.S. to visit schools, you must explain this on your visa application and ask the visa officer for a B-2 visa with the words “Prospective Student” noted on it or have the words added to your B visa if you already have one.

 1. You must be a "bonafide" student, admitted to a full-time program of study.

 2. You must prove to us that you can support the costs of living and studying in the U.S. for every year of your program of study.
 U.S. law requires this.

 Do not expect that you will be able to work in the U.S. to help meet your annual costs!
 On-campus employment is limited and competitive; off-campus employment is strictly controlled by the United States Citizenship and Immigration Services (USCIS).

-Carefully review our school’s "2014-15 Annual Estimate of Expenses for International Students" (located inside the I-20 application).
+Carefully review our school’s "2016-17 Annual Estimate of Expenses for International Students" (located inside the I-20 application).
 This is the amount that you must prove that you can support for every year in your program of study.
 (Estimate 4-5 years for a Bachelor's degree and 2-3 years for a Master's degree.)
 If you will be bringing your spouse and/or dependent children, additional funding will be required.
 Complete the Spouse and/or Dependent Children Information For I-20 Applicants form, provide all required documents, and submit along with the I-20 application.